paulghaddad/cs-programming/README.md

   * can be unnamed (ie anonymous)
 * Functions as return values
   * For example, the derivative of a function is itself a function.
+  * It transforms the input to another function.
 * Using `let`